terra-quantum-public/tq42sdk/docs/source/Objective_Functions/Objective_Function.md

-# Creating an Objective Function for TQ42
+# Creating an Objective Function or Local Optimization Function for TQ42

 An objective function serves as a foundational component for optimization algorithms, guiding the computation towards an optimal solution.
 It is a precise mathematical expression defining the criteria for the "best" outcome, which could include minimizing costs, maximizing revenue, finding the most efficient route, or other objectives.
 In cases of multi-objective optimization([1]), additional functions are added to accommodate several objectives simultaneously, balancing trade-offs and providing a set of optimal solutions known as the Pareto front.([2]) This approach allows the algorithm to evaluate potential solutions against a spectrum of criteria and converge on the one that best satisfies the composite set of predefined goals.

+The TetraOpt algorithm can optionally accept a local optimization function to refine optimization estimates.
+This is equivalent to running the TetraOpt optimization by itself, but following up each iteration with a second optimization algorithm.

 [1]: https://www.egr.msu.edu/~kdeb/papers/k2011003.pdf
 [2]: https://en.wikipedia.org/wiki/Pareto_front